-Nothing puts a damper on a hot summer day like coming home from work to find out that your AC is not turning on.
+Nothing puts a damper on a hot summer day like coming home from work to find out that your AC won’t kick on.
 If you’re experiencing this, it could be a sign that you need to purchase a new air conditioner, or it could be a simple solution.
-So, how do you identify the reason your AC isn’t turning on?
+So, how do you identify the reason your AC won’t turn on?

 8 Reasons Why Your AC Won’t Turn On

 1. Clogged Air Filters

 If you haven’t changed your air filters in a while, the accumulation of dirt and debris is going to obstruct the airflow.
 In turn, this will cause layer upon layer of ice to form over the AC coils.
 The more time goes by, the more ice will accumulate and may cause your air conditioner to shut off.

 How often you should change your air filters depends on many factors, such as how many people live in your home, whether you have pets, whether anyone in the home has allergies or smokes, if you burn scented candles, or if you live in an area with high levels of air pollution.
 The more of those boxes you tick, the more often you have to change the filters.
 If all of them apply to your household, make sure to change them at least once a month.

 Another important factor to consider is the type of air filters you’ve installed.
 Inexpensive filters seem like a good bargain, but you have to replace them more often.
 For more information on air filter materials and how to take care of them, check out our blog: Are More Expensive Air Filters Worth It?